ivadomed/ivadomed/docs/source/configuration_file.rst

 targetSize
 ^^^^^^^^^^
 - ``unit``: String.
 Either "vox" for voxels or "mm3".
 Indicates the unit used to define the target object sizes.
-- ``thr``: List. containing two int values.
-The two values will create 3 target size bins: minimal size to first list element, first list element to second list element, and second list element to infinity.
+- ``thr``: List.
+Containing int values.
+These values will create several consecutive target size bins.
+For instance with a list of two values, we will have three target size bins: minimal size to first list element, first list element to second list element, and second list element to infinity.

 overlap